uxhadr/ELK-Stack/README.md

 ```

 ### 4. Configuring Elasticsearch
-I modified the `elasticsearch.yml` file to set the network host and HTTP port, ensuring Elasticsearch is accessible on the network.
+The `/etc/elasticsearch` directory contains all the important configuration files related to Elasticsearch.
+In the `elasticsearch.yml` file, I uncommented the `network.host` and `http.port` variables.
+Since all components are being installed on the same host, I set the `network.host` to `127.0.0.1`.
+After making these changes, I saved the file and restarted the Elasticsearch service to apply the new configuration.
 ![Configuring Elasticsearch](https://github.com/user-attachments/assets/6c465e82-6e28-403a-b348-3700baa910be)

 ### 5. Installing Logstash